SpaceTerran/spaceterran.github.io/_posts/2025-12-13-meshcommander-docker-persistent-amt-management.md

 ---
 title: "A Better Way to Run MeshCommander in Your Homelab (Intel vPro + Docker)"
+description: >-
+  Run MeshCommander in Docker with a persistent server-side computer list that survives browser cache clears, for reliable Intel AMT management.
 author: isaac
 date: 2025-12-13 07:00:00 -0700
 categories: [Remote Access, Docker, HomeLab, Tutorials and Guides]